 Coronavirus - how you are kept safe at Hatton Court

 We are awaiting details of this hotel's precise policies and measures in place to handle reservations during the reopening.
-The Government has declared that hotels can reopen from 4th July 2020.
 Below is an example of the kind of measures that similar hotels are putting in place.
 Please note that these are only examples.
 Hotels are responsible for carrying out their own risk assessments.
 We'd also like to take the opportunity to advise you that the reopening is likely to be an extremely stressful time for hoteliers and their staff.
 They are desperate to get back to work and will be working under quite different circumstances.
 With the consideration of guests we are confident that you'll have a great time at your chosen hotel.

 Expect to see an increased presence around the hotel of house-cleaning teams.
 Particular attention is likely to be focused on cleaning regularly touched surfaces

 You are likely to see many hand-sanitisation points throughout the property.